-austraLYSIS's breadth of style is illustrated on its several recordings and on the many recordings by its member musicians.
-The double CD Resounding in the Mirrors was released on the UK label Future Music Records (2001); the austraLYSIS Electroband's Present Tense is on Tall Poppies Records (Australia); while an unusual double CD comprising two 60 minute improvisations, The Next Room, is also available on Tall Poppies (TP 050) joining the earlier Moving the Landscapes (TP 007).
-In addition, Windows in Time (TP 039) represents a range of austraLYSIS's work, with music from Xenakis to Cresswell, as well as by members of the group. austraLYSIS has also contributed to Hazel Smith's sound and performance-text CDs, Poet Without Language (Rufus RF 005) and Nuraghic Echoes (Rufus).
-Amongst other releases are Walking the Faultlines, chosen for inclusion on the International Computer Music Association Cyberquilt CD-Rom, their first; Hope, chosen for a CD release and installation presentation at the 1998 Inter-Society for Electronic Arts conference in the UK; Wordstuffs : The City and The Body commissioned by the Australian Film Commission for their Stuff-Art site; Returning the Angles (CD-R of sound and 3D-interactive image, SOMA 787), and Evolution II, on the New Music Newtork CD (both released 2002).
-One of austraLYSIS's recordings was listed as a Record of the Year, by Records and Recordings, UK; and several have been nominated for ARIA awards.
+austraLYSIS' breadth of style is illustrated on its many recordings and on those of its member musicians.
+The double CD Resounding in the Mirrors was released on the UK label Future Music Records (2001); the austraLYSIS Electroband's Present Tense is also on Tall Poppies Records (Australia); another unusual double CD comprising two 60 minute improvisations, The Next Room, is available on Tall Poppies (TP 050) joining the earlier Moving the Landscapes (TP 007).
+In addition, Windows in Time (TP 039) represents a range of austraLYSIS's work, with music from Xenakis to Cresswell, as well as by members of the group. austraLYSIS also contributed to Hazel Smith's sound and performance-text CDs, Poet Without Language (Rufus RF 005) and Nuraghic Echoes (Rufus).
+Amongst other releases are Walking the Faultlines, chosen for inclusion on the International Computer Music Association Cyberquilt CD-Rom, their first; Hope, chosen for CD-release and installation presentation at the 1998 Inter-Society for Electronic Arts conference in the UK; Wordstuffs: The City and The Body commissioned by the Australian Film Commission for their Stuff-Art site: Returning the Angles (CD-R of sound and 3D-interactive image, SOMA 787), and Evolution II, on the New Music Network CD (both released 2002).
+One of austraLYSIS's recordings was listed as a Record of the Year, by Records and Recordings, UK, and several have been nominated for ARIA awards. austraLYSIS' most recent solo CD release is Sonic Stones, on Tall Poppies (2006).
+Substantial works of audio and intermedia feature on the CD-Rom published recently in conjunction with Hazel Smith's book The Erotics of Geography: poetry, performance texts, new media works (TinFish Press, USA, 2008).

 austraLYSIS also creates jazz and improvised musics.
 The austraLYSIS Electroband is our unique forum for computer-interactive and networked improvisation, using both acoustic and electroacoustic sound, compositional patches written in MAX/MSP/JITTER, and sound processing both live and mediated by such patches.
-The Electroband, a morphing combination of Roger Dean, Sandy Evans, Phil Slater and Greg White, is developing both as a single 'hyperinstrument' (in the terminology of Tod Machover), and as a polymorphic ensemble with orchestral and industrial sound capacities.
-The first austraLYSIS Electroband CD, Present Tense (TP 109), was released in late 1997; newer work is included on Resounding in the Mirrors. austraLYSIS made a major live webcast in the international 'Cathedral' 48 hour event, and this piece Memeing ex Cathedra was released in 2006 on the CD Sonic Stones (TP 182), which also includes the acousmatic piece Piano Stones by Dean.
-More recent recording releases are included in the CD-Rom released with Dean's book Hyperimprovisation: Computer Interactive Sound Improvisation (A-R Editions, USA 2003).
+The Electroband, a flexible combination of Roger Dean, Sandy Evans, Phil Slater and Greg White, has developed since 1995 both as a single 'hyperinstrument' (in the terminology of Tod Machover), and as a polymorphic ensemble with orchestral and industrial sound capacities.
+The first austraLYSIS Electroband CD, Present Tense (TP 109) was released in late 1997; newer work is included on Resounding in the Mirrors, and on Sonic Stones. austraLYSIS made a major live webcast in the international 'Cathedral' 48 hour event, December 2001.

 austraLYSIS undertakes commissions and engagements for arts centre, festival, broadcasting and recording work and for international touring.
-It has given seven batches of overseas performances since 1990, and performed in more than 30 countries.
-In one of its tours, it was featured in three events at the leading new music festival in the UK in Huddersfield and also on BBC Radio 3.
-It has been supported by the Australia Council as a 'Key Organisation' for its creative and performance work, and much of its work is presented by the ABC or other international broadcasters, as well as in multimedia formats. austraLYSIS is also concerned with educational work and other means of fostering appreciation.
-An example of such work was the creation and presentation by Roger Dean of a radio documentary on improvisation.
+It has given eight batches of overseas performances since 1990, and in 1992-3 performed all over Australia.
+In one of its foreign tours, it was featured in three events at the leading new music festival in UK, Huddersfield, and on BBC Radio 3.
+It has previously been supported by the Australia Council as a 'Key Organisation' for its creative and performance work, and its work is presented by the ABC and other international broadcasters, as well as in multimedia formats. austraLYSIS is also concerned with educational work and other means of fostering appreciation.
+An example of such work was the involvement of Roger Dean in the presentation of a radio documentary on improvisation, and in producing an instructional book on open approaches to improvisation.